The syzygy theorem for B\'ezout rings: The syzygy theorem and Schreyer's algorithm for a Bézout ring

 \begin{theorem}[Schreyer's algorithm for Bézout rings] We consider a coherent strict Bézout ring~$\R$ with a divisibility test.
 Let \(U\) be a submodule of \(\Hm\) with Gröbner basis \(\lst{g_{1},\dots,g_{p}}\).
 Then the relations~\(u_{i,j}\) computed by Algorithm~\ref{genSyzygyalg} form a Gröbner basis for the syzygy module \(\Syz(g_{1},\dots, g_{p})\) w.r.t.\ \foreignlanguage{german}{Schreyer}'s monomial order induced by~\(>\) and \(\lst{g_{1},\dots,g_{p}}\). \end{theorem}

 \begin{proof} This follows directly from the local case given by Theorem~\ref{schvaluation1}: see the proof of Theorem~\ref{Grob-Buch2} for an explanation. \end{proof}

 \begin{theorem}[Syzygy theorem for a Bézout domain with a divisibility test] \leavevmode Let \(M=\Hm/U\) be a finitely presented \(\R[\uX]\)-module, where \(\R\) is a Bézout domain with a divisibility test.
-Assume that, w.r.t.\ the TOP lexicographic monomial order, $\LT(U)$ is finitely generated.
+Assume that, w.r.t.\ {some} monomial order, $\LT(U)$ is finitely generated.
 Then \(M\) admits a finite free \(\R[\uX]\)-resolution

 of length \(p \leq n+1\). \end{theorem} \begin{proof} This follows directly from the local case. \end{proof}

 \begin{corollary}[Syzygy theorem for a one-dimensional Bézout domain with a divisibility test] \leavevmode Let \(M=\Hm/U\) be a finitely presented \(\R[\uX]\)-module, where \(\R\) is a Bézout domain of Krull dimension~$\leq 1$ with a divisibility test.
 Then \(M\) admits a finite free \(\R[\uX]\)-resolution